anegrin/GiUCAN/docs/index.md

 forV1_extraction_function
 ```

-and the renders to [CarValueExtractors](https://github.com/anegrin/GiUCAN/blob/main/inc/dashboard.h#L108-L115); they defines if a value needs a query, what are query request id, request data and reply id and what function to use to extract the value from state or response (see Extracion functions)
+and the renders to [CarValueExtractors](https://github.com/anegrin/GiUCAN/blob/main/inc/dashboard.h#L108-L115); they defines if a value needs a query, what are query request id, request data and reply id and what function to use to extract the value from state or response (see [Extraction functions](#extraction-functions))

 for example